 Academic Resource Center

-The Academic Resource Center (ARC) at Harvard University provides subject-matter peer tutoring and individual academic coaching to a limited number of degree candidates and Premedical Program participants on a referral basis.
-Talk to your academic advisor.
+The Academic Resource Center (ARC) at Harvard University provides subject-matter peer tutoring and individual academic coaching to a limited number of admitted degree candidates and Premedical Program participants on a referral basis.
+For more information, talk to your academic advisor or refer to the ARC Information sheet.

 The Harvard i-lab is the central component of the Harvard Innovation Labs, a cross-disciplinary ecosystem for the Harvard community to explore innovation and entrepreneurship.
 It consists of the i-lab for current Harvard students and the Life Lab, a wet lab for student- and faculty-led life science ventures.
-The i-lab provides resources including advising and supportive community to help Harvard students move their startup ideas forward.
+The i-lab provides advising and subject-matter experts to help Harvard students move their startup ideas forward.

-The i-lab is currently all-virtual until further notice.
-Harvard Extension admitted degree candidates in ALB and ALM programs with a minimum 8-credit course registration (generally, two courses or more) can schedule virtual office hour appointments with i-lab coaches, participate in periodic virtual events, and apply to the Venture Program.
+Harvard Extension admitted degree candidates in ALB and ALM programs with a minimum 8-credit current course registration (generally, two courses or more) can schedule virtual office hour appointments with i-lab coaches, participate in periodic virtual events, and apply to the Venture Program.
 Access is only available in fall and spring semesters.
 Please reach out to the Career and Academic Resource Center if you have questions.

 Athletics, Dining, and Student Employment